atilapcorreia/MVCens/README.md

  ✨ Overview

- mvCensored is an R package for simulating and fitting matrix-variate statistical models, with dedicated support for:
+ MVCens is an R package for simulating and fitting matrix-variate statistical models, with dedicated support for:

  - Matrix-Variate Normal (MVN) distributions